vgfreak95/BloodstainedAP/worlds/bloodstained_rotn/docs/setup_en.md

 ## Using the True Randomizer
 1. Open the True Randomizer by double-clicking `Randomizer.exe`, and in the bottom left, select Empty preset.
 2. Check `Overworld Pool` and change the Game Difficulty in the bottom left.
+Make sure this difficulty matches yamls selected difficulty.
 Optionally in Graphic Randomization select `Outfit Color`.
 3. Press the Generate button.
 Generating adds AP specific assets into the game which the AP Mod reads from.
-Note: Applying these fixes will make enemies drop random shards including progression, if it happens that's not intended progression, read bottom of page for more information.

 ## Setup for the Bloodstained AP Client
 1. Download [Bloodstained Modding SDK](https://github.com/vgfreak95/BloodstainedModdingSDK/releases/latest) `version.dll`.